kingAlfa/alpha.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am currently studying for a master's degree in computer science applied to business management at the University of Lille.
+I am a fan of new technologies and business management.
+I already got my bachelor's degree from the same university last year.
+To allow me to concretize my training, I am looking for an internship and a work-study program for my second year of master.

+Before arriving in France, I was doing a degree in computer engineering at the University of Gamal Abdel Nasser in Conakry.
+Since my young age I have been attracted to IT and I also have a real desire for starting a business

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.